elastic/elasticsearch/TRACING.md

 If you can't do that, you'll need to ensure that your class can get access to a `Tracer` instance (this is available to inject, or you'll need to pass it when your class is created).
-Then you need to call the appropriate methods on the tracers when a span should start and end.
+Then you need to call the appropriate methods on the tracer when a span should start and end.

 ## What additional attributes should I set?